parcelvalue/api/docs/Endpoints/Shipments/Shipments.md

 ---

-## Create and confirm a new shipment - simplified "one step" endpoint.
+## Create and confirm a new shipment
 ### `POST /shipments`

+Simplified "one step" endpoint.

 The request `JSON API` document should contain a `shipment` object as the document's `data` member.